 The First Step to Negotiating a Successful Severance Package

-If you believe that your employment is about to terminate or your employer recently provided you with a severance agreement, contact Barry by completing the law firm's online inquiry form
+If you believe that your employment is about to terminate or your employer recently provided you with a severance agreement, contact Dallas Severance Lawyer Barry Hersh by completing the law firm's online inquiry form.
+The law firm generally provides consultations concerning severance agreements on a flat fee basis based on several factors, including the complexity of the agreement, the deadline to arrive at a mutually acceptable agreement, and other factors.

 Practical Considerations relating to Severance